2x WCMA-nominated producer and mixing engineer with chart-topping experience! Creative, communicative and collaborative.

 Q: Is there anyone on SoundBetter you know and would recommend to your clients?

 A: Yes!
-Dan Ponich (producer, mixer).
-Lonnie Eagleton (guitar).
+Dan Ponich (engineer) and Lonny Eagleton (guitar).

 Q: What questions do you ask prospective clients?

 A: What's your goal for this project?
 Who were these songs influenced by?
+How does this track make you feel?
+How do you want others to feel?
 Do you picture your music in any specific movies or TV shows?
 Or associate your music to other visual imagery?

 Q: Tell us about your studio setup.